(The following story was written in May 2010 and appeared in some publications and on some websites)

 This bear replica remained in place until recently when Solomich, who had assumed the job of maintaining the bear, decided that the years of continued exposure to the elements had taken too much of a toll on the wooden carving and that a replacement was needed.

-Solomich purchased the replacement, which was officially installed at a recent ceremony after being installed by Skipper Bryant of the City of Dahlonega’s Street Department.
+Solomich purchased the replacement (shown above), which was officially installed at a recent ceremony after being installed by Skipper Bryant of the City of Dahlonega’s Street Department.
 Williams greeted the crowd of local officials, business people, local residents and others attending the ceremony, and Mayor McCullough unveiled the new carving of the bear cub, whose visit resulted in what he said “has turned into one of the best festivals we have.”